A / B / C / D / E / G / H / I / J / L / M / O / P / R / S / T / U / V / W

 - Conference call services allow you to engage dispersed individuals in your telephone discussions.
 Learn about features and costs associated with conference calling at the University of Manitoba.

 - UM Learn is the University of Manitoba's Learning Management System.
 UM Learn allows professors to add course materials and tests online.
 Students are able to access these materials securely.
 Find information on course maintenance and tool based support.

 - VENTIS is a Curriculum management system for Postgraduate Medicine Education (PGME).
 Find information and assistance for the VENTIS system.
 Request enhancements and notify IST if you are experiencing issues.

 - Production services are available to you for use in credit class, promotions, special events, public lectures and conferences.
 Find information and assistance with video recording, editing, transfers, conversion and playback of recorded material.

 - Video-Conferencing allows you to meet and collaborate with colleagues across campus or around the world, with productive online meetings and discussions.
-The technology is designed to support two-way video and audio communication between two sites or between multiple locations at reasonable and competitive rates.
+The technology is designed to support two-way video and audio communication between two sites or between multiple locations.
 Find help with video conferencing services.